the Johnson Matchbox

 Each half of the dual-differential “Matching” capacitor has two sets of fixed plates sharing one set of rotating plates.
 As the shaft is turned, one side increases in capacitance while the other decreases.
 These are connected as capacitive voltage dividers across the secondary coil, permitting the output to be “tapped down” from the high impedance of the secondary winding.

 While the Matchbox has a reputation of a “match anything” tuner, the matching range is actually somewhat more limited than many modern tuners, and it isn’t designed to cover the WARC bands.
-It seems to work best in the range of 100 – 1000 ohms or so.
+It is rated to match 25 – 1200 ohms for balanced lines.
 When using it on 20m with a 40m doublet, it was unable to get a good match with some feedline lengths.
 With the right combination of antenna and feedline length, however, it can work well across all 5 bands.

 Reducing the number of turns on the link coil will improve the matching range somewhat.
 The full schematic, and a comparison with the improved Annecke antenna tuner from Germany with wider matching range, can be found in these articles: